 When it comes to your self-esteem one minute you’re up, the next you’re down.
 Dating can be ambiguous, you don’t know where you stand.
 If you’re anxious, especially on a first date, the tendency is to play it safe.
 You don’t want your date to know you’re too invested or too excited.
 Instead, you play it cool, stick to neutral topics, like the weather, and work.
 The problem is that in a sea of so many other singles you’re unmemorable.
 Both you and your date walk away thinking, yeah, nice, but no big spark.
 Here’s why you need to stop playing it safe and what to do instead to get more second dates.

 There are more single people than ever in the dating pool.
+The last ten years have proven to be difficult for people who are online daters.
 The unspoken expectation is you don’t have to settle.
 Every day you get new singles pushed to you by your dating apps.
 It’s easy to have the impression there’s an unlimited supply of singles.
 Meeting IRL can fall short compared to your imagination.
 Somehow people look more interesting on an app than they do in person.
 With the illusion that a better mate is one swipe away everyone keeps searching for a unicorn.

 But thinking of it as a dating game won’t help either, you want to avoid the common pitfalls of first dates